- 1 Everything You Need To Know About Afro Kinky Curly Wigs

 - Wear a silk liner.
 This will minimize the friction on your natural hair and help you retain moisture.

-- When wearing, be sure to moisturizer daily.
+- When wearing, be sure to moisturize daily.
 Ideally, you’ll want to moisturize your extensions before bed.
 Sleep with a cap or satin cover to keep your weft looking fresher, longer.

-Our Kinky Curly Half cap are made to keep your protective style hold longer and look as natural as possible.
-Now that you have the DL on half caps, how will you wear your Kinky Curly Hair Extensions?
+- Our Kinky Curly Half cap is made to keep your protective style hold longer and look as natural as possible.
+Now that you have the DL on half caps, and how to wear African American wigs.
+Thanks for supporting kinky curly solutions.